-How to Deal with Depression: Signs of Depression in Teens and Young Adults
+How to Deal with Depression: Signs of Depression in Young Adults

-Because signs of depression can appear differently in younger individuals than they do in adults, depression is too often overlooked or undiagnosed in teens and young adults.
-The following are signs and symptoms of depression in teens and young adults.
+Because signs of depression can appear differently in younger individuals than they do in adults, depression is too often overlooked or undiagnosed in young adults.
+The following are signs and symptoms of depression in young adults.

 - Hostility, aggression, and persistent irritability